-The financial year (FY) is the year in which you earn an income.
+A Financial Year (FY) is the period between 1 April and 31 March – the year in which you earn an income.

 |Period||Financial Year||Assessment Year|

-|1 April 2013 to 31 March 2014||2013-14||2014-15|
+|1 April 2021 to 31 March 2022||2021-22||2022-23|

-|1 April 2014 to 31 March 2015||2014-15||2015-16|
+|1 April 2020 to 31 March 2021||2020-21||2021-22|

-|1 April 2015 to 31 March 2016||2015-16||2016-17|
+|1 April 2019 to 31 March 2020||2019-20||2020-21|

 From an income tax perspective, FY is the year in which you earn an income.
 AY is the year following the financial year in which you have to evaluate the previous year’s income and pay taxes on it.

 Since income for any particular financial year is evaluated and taxed in the assessment year, income tax return forms have AY.
-Income is earned in a financial year but cannot be taxed before it is earned.
+Income earned in a financial year cannot be taxed before it is earned.

-Financial year (FY) in Hindi is called वित्तीय वर्ष and assessment year (AY) in Hindi is called निर्धारण वर्ष.
+The financial year (FY) in Hindi is called वित्तीय वर्ष and assessment year (AY) in Hindi is called निर्धारण वर्ष.